Advanced Breast Cancer: A Man’s Perspective

 Connecting to other men with advanced breast cancer

-Gary finds social media groups such as Facebook, Tiktok, and Twitter very useful for connecting with men.
+Gary finds social media groups such as Facebook, Tiktok, and Twitter very useful for connecting with other men.
 “My aim in life is to bring the insight of male breast cancer to all I meet.
 Also, to bring all that I encounter happiness, and show that the journey will end happily someday.”